 Leicester, Leicestershire and Rutland is an area rich in culture, heritage, and leisure activities.
 Often described as the heart of rural England, here you can find beautiful country villages, nature reserves, historic ruins and a popular cosmopolitan city centre.

 There’s something for all the family here in Leicestershire.
-Twycross Zoo, Twinlakes Park and the National Space Centre are all on your doorstep, ideal for entertaining kids of all ages (adults too!).
+Twycross Zoo, Twinlakes Park, Rutland Water and the National Space Centre are all on your doorstep, ideal for entertaining kids of all ages (adults too!).
 Leicestershire is home to many country parks – such as Beacon Hill, Watermead Country Park and Bradgate Park (where you can visit the historical ruins of one of England’s earliest Tudor mansions), with the National Forest just a short journey away.
 The city is also rich in history, with Roman ruins, majestic castles such as Belvoir, historic sites such as Bosworth Battlefield, and the King Richard III visitor centre.

 Being such a culturally diverse location, Leicestershire boasts a massive range of events throughout the year, including the City Festival, Leicester Mela and Caribbean Carnival, as well as Leicester Pride.

 Sports fans will be happy, with Leicestershire being home to Premier League winners Leicester City FC, alongside top rugby union team Leicester Tigers RFC.
 Other sports are also widely played and celebrated throughout Leicestershire and Rutland, with Leicester Riders, Leicester Lions Speedway, Leicester Falcons AFC, the Leicestershire Cricket team and many more teams representing the city.